Heat records fall in California; Super Bowl LVI could be among the warmest played

 Fire danger

-A number of blazes have broken out across Southern California, including the Emerald Fire in Laguna Beach, which was 20 percent contained as of Friday morning.
+A number of blazes have broken out across Southern California, including the Emerald Fire in Laguna Beach, which was 20 percent contained Friday morning.
 So far it has torched 145.2 acres and forced evacuations.
-The Pacific Coast Highway was briefly shut down as smoke poured across it.
+The Pacific Coast Highway was briefly closed as smoke poured across it.

 #EmeraldFire update- Currently the fire is at 145.2 acres with 20% containment.
 Crews worked through the night, and are currently on the line mopping up and patrolling the area. pic.twitter.com/sHdNXbnkRM— OCFA PIO (@OCFireAuthority) February 11, 2022